Appalachian Thursday – The Heirloom

-On October 2 of this year, my latest work will release–as part of a collection title The Heirloom (available for pre-order).
+On October 2 of this year, my latest work will release–as part of a collection titled The Christmas Heirloom (available for pre-order).
 As a follow-up to The Sound of Rain, I’ve written Hank’s story.
 You remember Hank–he was George Heyward’s right-hand man until Judd came along.
 And now he’s wondering where his future lies.

 Earlier this week, we got to release the cover!